ibbles/LearningUnreal/Lightmap.md

+A lightmap is a type of texture that contains [[Lighting]] information.
+It is a type of acceleration structure that makes runtime lighting calculations faster.
+The lightmap is generated, also called baked, ahead of time, for example while a project is being packaged.
+[[Lighting]] making use of a Lightmap is called [[Static Lighting]] or baked lighting.
+In Unreal Engine the tool that generates lightmaps is called [[Lightmass]].

+Each [[Mesh]] that should receive [[Static Lighting]] need a lightmap UV channel.
+This is a type of texture coordinate that guarantees that every point on the mesh map to a unique point on the lightmap.
+There can be no overlaps.

+When working with lightmaps it can help to switch the [[View Mode]] to Lighting Only.
+And to disable [[Level Viewport]] > Show > Lighting Features > Screen Space Ambient Occlusion.
+This makes it easier to see the contributions from [[Static Lighting]] only.

 # Volumetric Lightmap

 The Volumetric Lightmap can be visualized with Viewport > Show > Visualize > Volumetric Lightmap.
 Will show up as spheres arranged in a regular grid in the world where there is a Lightmass Importance Volume.
 (